sqyu/CorDiffViz/README.md

 If you delete some of the sub-folders in ```dats``` or change their names you must run ```CorDiffViz::setup_js_html()``` from the directory that contains ```viz.html```, ```scripts``` and ```dats```, i.e. from ```my_experiment_folder``` in the example above.

 Similarly, if for some reason your ```viz.html``` and ```scripts``` are missing, simply run ```CorDiffViz::setup_js_html()``` from the folder where ```dats``` lies, i.e. from ```my_experiment_folder``` in the example above.

+# Details
+In the ```"Correlation Plots" mode```, the matrix in the center represents the raw or thresholded differential or original correlation matrix.
+The  The square/rectangle represents the matrix, with X variables on the vertical axis, and Y on the horizontal axis.
+Thus, the entry in the i-th row and j-th column represents cor(X_{k,i},Y_{k,j}) for one population k=1, 2, or their difference.
+By hovering the mouse over an entry, its value in the matrix and the corresponding X and Y variables will be displayed; by clicking on the entry, the cell will be locked in and remains static whenever the mouse moves away from the correlation matrix area, and the corresponding scatter plots (for one population or both depending on the selection) will be drawn on the right.
+The raw correlations are included in the title(s) of the scatterplot(s).
+Clicking on either axis of the scatterplot(s) swaps the roles of the two variables; hovering over a point shows its corresponding values and the subject ID as specified in the row names of the data matrix provided to ```viz()```.